128technology/docs/docs/plugin_sip_alg.md

 tcp        0      0 169.254.129.18:5060     0.0.0.0:*               LISTEN      19098/kamailio
 ```

 Finally, the namespace is configured with a set of `iptables` rules to enable the static mapping from public to private.
-A typical set of rules look like below:
+A typical set of rules can be seen below.

 ```
 # ip netns exec PBX iptables -t nat -nvL
 Chain PREROUTING (policy ACCEPT 0 packets, 0 bytes)